yoon-lab/analysis-pipeline/#2Mass/CyTOF_analysis.md

 ### The example data sets

-We use a of CyTOF data from Environmental Science:Nano Paper, My et al.2020.
+We use a of CyTOF data from our recent article in Environmental Science:Nano journal (Ha et al.2020, https://doi.org/10.1039/C9EN01104H).
 There are mass cytometry data for 7 human PBMC samples treated with Ag nanopariticle.We use a leukocyte sample which are manually gated and concatenated in FlowJo Software.